Knitting in orange and yellow - from palest lemon to deepest marmaladePublished on November 8, 2018 By Merion 3 min read

 Orange and yellow have the power to brighten any mood, lighten any room, and energise any day!
 Bright sunshine transforms a gloomy day and a warm, crackling fire has the power to relax and restore us.
 Bring these glorious shades into your knitting as main colors as well as contrasts, or accents of warmth.

 How to wear orange and yellow

 Skin tone is either warm, cool or neutral (test this by looking at the inside of your wrist - if the veins appear blue or purple you have cool skin, if they appear green, you have warm skin - and if they appear neither one or the other, you have neutral skin.)

 Warm and neutral skin tones suit orange and yellow based yarns, from pale lemons to rich mustards, rusty flame terracottas to pastel peaches.
-On the wheel of colour, orange and yellow sit next to each other, and are wonderful blended together - but work spectacularly well as part of colour work combinations, with blues and greens, but also in unexpected pairings such as a deep purple and glittering gold, or hot pink with bright peach.
+On the wheel of color, orange and yellow sit next to each other, and are wonderful blended together - but work spectacularly well as part of color work combinations, with blues and greens, but also in unexpected pairings such as a deep purple and glittering gold, or hot pink with bright peach.